turingschool/front-end-curriculum/lessons/module-1/foundations-js-1.md

 You can use either single or double quotes to wrap a string, but the opening and closing quotes need to match.
 A good rule of thumb is to pick a type of quote to use and then be consistent in it's use throughout a project.

 Strings can be used for any kind of text.
-We use them regularly to add text to a page, and they can contain HTML markup.
+We use them regularly to add text to a page.

 ## Boolean Data Type

 A boolean has one of two values: `true` or `false`.
-Think of it like a light switch: its either on or off.
+Think of it like a light switch: it's either on or off.

-Booleans can be very useful to help determine which part of a script should be run.
+Booleans can be very useful to help determine which part of a script should be run (as in conditionals, which we will talk about later).

 # Variables in JavaScript